-John Lyon is a leading independent boys’ day school, based in the picturesque Harrow-on-the-Hill in northwest London.
+John Lyon is a leading independent coeducational day school, based in the picturesque Harrow-on-the-Hill in northwest London.

-A John Lyon boy also gains from his time outside the classroom.
-In particular, we have a strong and growing reputation for the strength of our music, art, performing arts and sport.
-Add to this an exciting co-curricular timetable focusing on each boy’s sense of community, achievement and wellbeing, a range of more than 70 extra-curricular activities from astronomy to R&B, and pastoral care that is second to none, you have a school designed to nurture high-achieving and happy boys for their time with us and well beyond.
+John Lyon pupils also gain from their time outside the classroom.
+The School has a strong reputation for opportunities and success in Music, Art, Drama and Sport.
+Add to this an exciting Co-Curricular Programme focusing on each pupil’s sense of community, achievement and wellbeing, a range of more than 100 extra-curricular activities, and pastoral care that is second to none, a John Lyon education is designed to nurture high-achieving and happy children.

 The charitable ethos that has run through John Lyon since its founding in 1876 shows no sign of slowing, and this generation of pupils, like their predecessors, engage in numerous charitable and community projects, giving time and raising money for projects in Harrow and beyond.

 John Lyon’s public benefit objectives are to support the wider community through the sharing of expertise and facilities in sport, the arts and academia.
 We have strong links with school in the maintained sector, who regularly join events with our pupils; our facilities are used by local schools and community groups; we raise significant sums for local, national and international charities; we widen access to a John Lyon education through scholarship and bursary awards; and our pupils are seen out in the community all year round, giving their time to local initiatives.